 Opening hours are daily from 9am till 5pm.

 We loved Grandfather Mountain and enjoyed our visit.
 It’s a good option for a side trip when driving the Blue Ridge Parkway.
-We spent about 2 hours at Grandfather Mountain.
+We spent about 2 hours at Grandfather Mountain, so perfect to include as a stop on road trips.

 Like it?
 Pin it!